NadaAbdulmalek/NadaAbdulmalek/README.md

 - 🎓 I’m a Computer Science **fresh graduate**

-- ⭐ I’m always looking for experiences and opportunities that promote personal and professional growth **Data Analysis, Machine Learning**
+- ⭐ I’m always looking for experiences and opportunities that promote personal and professional growth

 - 📍 All of my projects are available at [https://github.com/NadaAbdulmalek](https://github.com/NadaAbdulmalek)